Radiation exposure: Background radiation

 Background radiation is from naturally radioactive materials and cosmic radiation from space.
 People are exposed to this radiation from the environment continuously, with an annual dose of about 3 mSv.
 Radon gas is a radioactive chemical element that is the largest source of background radiation, about 2mSv per year.
 This is similar to a head CT (see table).
 Other sources include cosmic radiation, dissolved uranium and thorium in water, and internal radiation (humans have radioactive potassium-40 and carbon-14 inside their bodies from birth).
 Aside from medical imaging, other man-made sources of radiation include building and road construction materials, combustible fuels, including gas and coal, televisions, smoke detectors, luminous watches, tobacco, some ceramics, and more in the reference.

+Construction products such as cement, concrete, brick, natural stone, gypsum, granite and clay are most likely to emit natural radiation.
+All EU countries are required to ensure that the activity concentrations of radium-226, thorium-232 and potassium-40 in construction products which be of concern from a radiation protection point of view, are determined and the resulting radiation exposure assessed before they are placed on the market.
+Article 75 of the European Directive 2013/59/Euratom defines the activity concentration index (ACI), abbreviated as I for index.The activity concentration index is an established screening tool in Europe for identifying materials that might be of concern.

 Below is an example from the US Nuclear Regulatory Commission on how different types of food contain small amounts of radiation.
 The sources of radiation are radioactive potassium-40 (40K), radium-226 (226Ra), and other atoms: